Choose exam board for KS4 Computer Science (GCSE)

 • Court - a formal, legal institution where disputes are heard and resolved, and where justice is administered according to the law

-• Judiciary - the branch of State that is responsible for enforcing the law; it is composed of judges and other legal officials
+• Judiciary - the branch of the state responsible for interpreting and applying the law; it is composed of judges and other legal officials

 Common misconception